MohanVaddella/MohanVaddella/README.md

 <img align="right" alt="Coding" width="400" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif">

-- 🔭 I’m currently working on **Video Metadata Generation and Classification**
+- 🔭 I’m currently working on **Deploying a wordpress Application on AWS using LAMP stack and access it via a Loadbalancer**
 - 🌱 I’m currently learning **Cloud & Devops**
 - 👯 I’m looking to collaborate on **Web Dev Projects**
 - 📫 How to reach me  **mohanvaddella@gmail.com**